Public Involvement Encouraged

 As a public school district, the Johnston Board of Education sees great value in the opinions and feedback of district stakeholders.
 The public is encouraged to attend Board meetings and share their ideas with the Board.
 A time is set aside early at each meeting for the purpose of giving the public an opportunity to speak.

-The Johnston Board of Education meetings are generally held at 6:00 p.m. on the second and fourth Monday of each month (except in March, December and July when only one monthly meeting is held) at the Administrative Resource Center, 5608 Merle Hay Rd., Johnston, Iowa.
+The Johnston Board of Education meetings are generally held at 6:00 p.m. on the second and fourth Monday of each month.
+Exceptions are in March, December and July when only one monthly meeting is held, or when the meeting calendar requires adjustments due to conflicts (holidays, scheduled breaks, etc.).
+Meetings are held at the District Office, 6510 NW 62nd Ave., Johnston, Iowa.

 Special meetings may be called to conduct business which cannot be deferred until the next regular session.
-Public notice of regular or special meetings of the board shall be provided by posting the agenda on a bulletin board at the site of the Board Meeting at the Administrative Resource Center.
-Agendas will also be posted on the website for public view twenty-four hours prior to a board meeting.
+Public notice of regular or special meetings of the board shall be provided by posting the agenda on the website.
+Agendas will be posted on the website for public view twenty-four hours prior to a board meeting.

 To see a complete meeting listing, including closed, exempt, special, work sessions, and committee meetings, view the eBoards website listing.